marco-peer/icdar24/README.md

-# icdar24
+# SAGHOG: Self-Supervised Autoencoder for Generating HOG Features for Writer Retrieval
-Code implementation of our ICDAR24 submission
+Code implementation of SAGHOG submitted to ICDAR2024 - we will provide the code soon (before the review deadline!).